-But when I met with a financial advisor, I left thinking, “I can’t believe I waited so long to do this!”
-I found it incredibly empowering and the professional insight, information and clarity I came away with boosted my confidence level when it comes to managing my money.
+But when I met with an advisor, I left thinking, “I can’t believe I waited so long to do this!”
+I found it incredibly empowering.
+Plus, the professional insight, information and clarity I came away with boosted my confidence level when it comes to managing my money.

 The first meeting is usually a discovery session, so your advisor can learn about your personal goals.
 It takes about an hour.
-After that, you may be assigned some homework and asked to find any additional financial documents for your follow-up meeting, usually about a month out.
+After that, you may be asked to find any additional financial documents for your follow-up meeting, usually about a month out.
 This will help your advisor make the best, customized suggestions for you.

 The second meeting is normally where your advisor will present a report to you with recommendations.
 Vaarsi shares her method: “My philosophy is to enlighten and educate clients so they understand where they are and where they want to be and if they have the information and the solutions they need to get there.”